flarum/framework/.github/SECURITY.md

 # Security Policy

-## Supported Versions
+## Versions

-**We only patch security vulnerabilities in the latest major release (1.x).**
+Due to the nature of our project - being open source - we have decided to patch only the latest major release (currently v1.x) for security vulnerabilities.

+## How to disclose

-We use [huntr.dev](https://huntr.dev/) for security issues that affect our project.
+Please use [huntr.dev](https://huntr.dev/) for security issues that affect our project.
 If you believe you have found a vulnerability, please disclose it via [this form](https://huntr.dev/bounties/disclose/?target=https://github.com/flarum/core).

 This will enable us to **review** the vulnerability, **fix** it promptly, and **reward** you for your efforts.